ikostan/domain-check/README.md

 - Sleep time for sendEmail function (sleep_sendEmail column in 'config.csv' file) is set to 3 second (time.sleep(sleep_sendEmail)).
 - Sleep time between ping calls (sleep_Ping column in 'config.csv' file) is set to 1 second (time.sleep(sleep_Ping)).

-  ## How to disable/enable send email function:
+  ## How to disable/enable sendEmail function:
   ###A: General configurations.
 1. Open config.csv file
-2. Go to isSend column and change value: no > do not send email, yes > send email.
+2. Go to sendEmail column and change value: no > do not send email, yes > send email.
 3. Go to SMTP_server column and edit default value.
 Note: SMTP value by default is smtp.gmail.com.
 4. Go to port column and change default value.
 Note: port value by default is 587.